xiaoli-dong/metaerg/README.md

 ```
 >perl $HOME/metaerg/bin/metaerg.pl --help
 ```
-Running MetaErg with the default parameters will output the final and intermediate results into a directory named metaerg.pl_ddmmyyyy:
+Running MetaErg with the default parameters will output the final and intermediate results into a directory named metaerg.pl_ddmmyyyy.
+Without --dbdir option, MetaErg will look for the database directory "db" inside the metaerg directory
 ```
 >perl $HOME/metaerg/bin/metaerg.pl --dbdir $home/db contig.fasta
 ```